RosaleeKnight/study-notes/cybersecurity-terminology.md

 Download: To copy data from one computer system to another typically over the internet.

+Encryption: The practice of encoding data so that it is no longer in the original form and can't be read.

 Exploit: A malicious application or script that can be used to take advantage of a computer's vulnerability.